The Barruecopardo Tungsten Project in western Spain is one of the premier undeveloped tungsten projects in the world outside of China:

 |Classification||Tonnes (million)||Grade (WO3%)||Contained mtus (WO3)|

 These reserves have been scheduled over a nine year mine life and the averaged stripping ratio of waste to ore from the open pit is 6.3:1.
-This gives a total of 63.1M tonnes of material (ore and waste) to be extracted from the open pit.

 In addition to these mining reserves, the open pit design contains a further 0.82Mt of Inferred Resources at a grade of 0.22% WO3, totalling 184,000 mtus of WO3.
 Some or all of this Inferred Resource may convert to feed for the process plant during the course of mine production.